-Natural PCOS treatments are powerful, and important approaches.
-I highly recommend them.
-And increasing our healthy protein is a great step.
-We know this helps us subconsciously eat less calories, improves our blood sugar balance, helps us to maintain our muscle mass which is important for our fat burning ability and metabolism.
+We know healthy protein helps us subconsciously eat fewer calories, improves our blood sugar balance, helps us to maintain our muscle mass which is important for our fat burning ability and metabolism.
 Without protein, we cannot be well or conquer our PCOS signs and symptoms.

-There are two proteins that make up milk, casein and whey.
+Casein There are two proteins in milk; casein and whey.

 Whey protein has all 9 essential amino acids, contains antioxidants and enhances immune function.